-The past continuous describes gradual processes while the past simple describe that come to an end.
+The past continuous describes gradual processes while the past simple describes that come to an end.

-When past simple and past progressive use together, we use when and while to join the two clauses together.
+When past simple and past progressive are used together, we use when and while to join the two clauses together.

 - While we were playing, the rain came.

 - The rain came when we were playing.

 - She broke the cup when/while she was washing up.

 - She was washing up when she broke the cup.

 - She was writing on the board when the professor entered the class.

 - What were they talking about when the train interrupted them?